schreuderjo/db-social/README.md

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.

-#db:social
+#phasebook
-db:social is a social site for DBC students which is in early development.
+phasebook is a social site for DBC students which is in early development.
 ##Site Features
   * Login & Sign up page
   * Home page